 Pests and fungi can also cause cacti to die by exacerbating rotting roots or stems.

 Cochineal insects like mealybugs and scales are highly attracted to cacti.
-If you notice white spots on your cactus, this may be a sign of an infestation.
+If you notice white spots on your cactus, this may indicate an infestation.

 While most pests will not usually be fatal for a cactus, when combined with rot they can lessen a cactus’s ability to revive itself and may cause it to die.